RunStack-AI/openrouter_provider_validator/README.md

 - Latency measurements
 - Token usage statistics

 A summary report is generated with comparative statistics across models and providers.
+When testing with multiple providers, the system generates provider comparison tables showing which provider performs best for each model.

 ## Extending the System